 - As many of our clients are overseas offers can take 3-5 working days to be finalised.

-Selling Whisky Via an Online Retailers
+Selling Whisky Via an Online Retailer

 Another way to sell your whisky online legally is to sell direct it to a whisky retailer.
-There are dozens of retailers online and they will buy your stock to re-sell on their websites.
+There are dozens of retailers online and they will buy your bottle to re-sell on their websites.
 Although retailers were once a very popular way of selling whisky online the majority are wary of buying stock at the height of the market so they are often quite coy with their offers.

 Pros of selling your whisky with online retailers: